Do you resent your husband after baby? Are you wondering how to get over it?

 You may have seen them.
 The articles written by women stating that having a baby made them love their spouse even more.
 Ugh.

-Or maybe, like me, it makes you (temporarily, mind you) hate your husband.
+Or maybe, like me, it makes you (temporarily, mind you) resent your husband.
+Hate.
 Despise.
 Envy.

 That’s two of the seven deadly sins right there.

 It’s normal.
 The job of a mother is infinitely more difficult than that of a father.
 After the birth of both of my children, I hated my husband.
 I was frequently annoyed with my husband after baby.

 We go through pregnancy, recovery, breastfeeding, seemingly never-ending night wakings, a baby (and toddler) who’s super attached to you and always much worse when you’re around, and a forever changed body.
 And all of that can make us a little envious, and a little loathsome.
 The good news?
 The hatred that you’re feeling will go away.
 Eventually.

 When pregnant with my second child, I knew it was coming.
 We’d been here before.
 My husband actually said to me, “So, I guess you’re going to hate me again?”.
 And I without hesitation let him know, that yes, yes I would.

 He is thankfully an extremely patient and understanding man.
 But that’s not to say that it wasn’t really difficult, especially the first time around.